-Each member requested to consent to the release of information will be provided with a copy of the appropriate forms for their review and signature.
+Each member requested to consent to the release of specific information will be provided with a copy of the appropriate forms for their review and signature.

-Family refusal to cooperate with the HUD prescribed verification system will result in denial of admission or termination of assistance because it is a family obligation to supply any information requested by THA or HUD.
+Family refusal to cooperate with the HUD prescribed verification system will result in denial of admission or termination of assistance, for violation of the family obligation to supply any information and to sign consent forms requested by THA or HUD.